Fiat Trattori: From FIATGEOTECH to NHGEOTECH

 The Winner series was followed by the launch of the "G" models designed for large fields and large tilling applications and the M Series, with the M100, 115, 135, and 160 models.

-The "G" series belonged to the product line of Versatile, a North American company that was already co-operating with Fiat on large-sized machines under the Hesston brand.
+The "G" series belonged to the product line of Versatile, a North American company that was already co-operating with FIAT on large-sized machines under the Hesston brand.

-The G series was presented at the "Fiera del Levante" exhibition in Bari in 1993; its styling was similar to Ford-New Holland machines and the Fiat Agri logo appeared in blue instead of red.
-A few months later, FiatAgri S.p.A. took over Ford-New Holland which a few years earlier had itself acquired a combine and forage equipment specialist, New Holland Inc.
+The G series was presented at the "Fiera del Levante" exhibition in Bari in 1993; its styling was similar to Ford-New Holland machines and the FIAT Agri logo appeared in blue instead of red.
+A few months later, FIAT Agri S.p.A. took over Ford-New Holland which a few years earlier had itself acquired a combine and forage equipment specialist, New Holland Inc.

-In 1993, the holding company changed its name from FIATGEOTCH to NHGEOTECH, but the machines were still sold under their own brands and with the relative liveries: FiatAgri, Ford-New Holland, Hesston, Braud, Laverda, etc.
+In 1993, the holding company changed its name from FIAT GEOTCH to NH GEOTECH, but the machines were still sold under their own brands and with the relative liveries: FIAT Agri, Ford-New Holland, Hesston, Braud, Laverda, etc.

-In 1999, the FiatAgri and Ford-New Holland brands, and all the lesser brands, disappeared to make way for simply New Holland, but the three brands' heritage has not been forgotten; FiatAgri is recalled in the leaf symbol, Ford-New Holland in the blue tractor livery and New Holland in the yellow combine and forage harvester livery and of course in name.
+In 1999, the FIAT Agri and Ford-New Holland brands, and all the lesser brands, disappeared to make way for simply New Holland, but the three brands' heritage has not been forgotten; FIAT Agri is recalled in the leaf symbol, Ford-New Holland in the blue tractor livery and New Holland in the yellow combine and forage harvester livery and of course in name.